 The Best Ways to Avoid High Blood Sugars

 Wearing a continuous glucose monitor is a great way to see and understand how your blood sugar responds to various foods, activities, and insulin doses.
-Over the past several months of wearing the Dexcom, I've gained a greater awareness of high blood sugars, and more importantly, the most effective methods for maintaining blood glucose control.

 Low carb meals are great for avoiding high blood sugar as they offer fewer variables you have to consider when calculating an insulin bolus.
 Whenever a meal contains multiple components that raise blood sugar, the likelihood of miscalculating the carbohydrate count is increased.
 A dinner of roasted chicken and vegetables is more simple to bolus for than, say, spaghetti and garlic bread.